antonklimov/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python strings, loops, and user input.
+This assignment focuses on control flow, string manipulation, and basic program structure.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Build Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Create a command-line Hangman game.
+The program should randomly pick a secret word and let the player guess letters until they either reveal the whole word or run out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses and display the current progress using underscores for unguessed letters (e.g., _ a _ _ a _)
-- Track incorrect guesses remaining
+- Track and display incorrect guesses remaining
+- Prevent repeated penalties for the same incorrect guess
-- End when word is guessed or attempts exhausted
+- End the game with a win message when the word is guessed or a lose message when attempts are exhausted
-- Display win/lose messages
+- Be robust to unexpected input (ignore non-letter input and handle upper/lowercase)